software-architects/learn-blazor/content/architecture/interop.md

 ## Calling a JavaScript function from C\#

-Let's assume that we want to call a custom JavaScript function named `strlen` from C#.

 To use an JavaScript function from our Blazor app, we have to register it on the JavaScript side by name using `Blazor.registerFunction` (of course you can use TypeScript to write your JavaScript function too).
 On the C# side we can call this function by using `RegisteredFunction.Invoke`.
 Here is a code example with comments describing some details:

 ```cs